gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 2. Specifying view mappings that hold per-output offsets to a specific render target and viewport.
 3. Specifying the viewport sizes for each render target.

 Remember, we are dealing with two render targets on Apple Vision.
 So the number of amplifications is, of course, 2.
 The viewport sizes and view mappings into each render target depend on our textures' layout we specified when creating the `LayerRenderer` configuration used in Compositor Services above.
 We should **never** hardcode these values ourselves.
 Instead, we can query this info from the current frame's [`LayerRenderer.Frame`](https://developer.apple.com/documentation/compositorservices/layerrenderer/frame) from the `LayerRenderer` object visionOS created for us during the app initialization.
-Among other things, this `LayerRenderer.Frame` holds a [`LayerRenderer.Drawable`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable) that provides the textures and information we need to draw a frame of content.
+Among other things, this `LayerRenderer.Frame` holds a [`LayerRenderer.Drawable`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable) that provides the information and textures we need to draw into for a given frame of content.
 We will explore these objects in more detail later on, but the important piece of information is that the `LayerRenderer.Drawable` we just queried will give us the correct viewport sizes and view mappings for each render target we will draw to.

 ```swift
 // Get the current frame from Compositor Services